RosariumRosaria/Geminos/Geminos/Aewin/Nations/Gunpowder Cartel.md

 ## Description:

 One of the only Dwarvish states in [[Aewin]], the semi-unified clans of the Gunpowder Cartel maintain a stranglehold on their namesake, gunpowder.
-They are the sole provider of gunpowder in all of Aewin, with the armies of all Elysia, Mentae, Arcus, and numerous others relying on them to fuel their weapons.
+They are the sole provider of gunpowder in all of Aewin, with the armies of all Elysia, Mentae, [[Arcus]], and numerous others relying on them to fuel their weapons.

 The Dwarves arrived in Aewin after being invited by a particularly ambitious [[Elysia|Elysian]] emperor.
 They quickly settled into the mountains.
 They began life as a small outpost of only a few hundred dwarves, with successive waves of would-be colonizers coming after hearing tales of immense wealth and new land.